How to be one of our top Silent Customers (mystery diners)

 We favour Silent Customers whose reports need the fewest edits, because that helps us give the best service to our clients and return approved reports to them quickly.

 You can view your average grading on your home page.
 After we’ve reviewed your report, we’ll send you an email with the grading for that report and some brief written feedback.
 We can’t give you details of every single edit we make – it would take too long – but we try to highlight specific ways to improve your next report as well as things you did well.

 The grading system helps us choose the most proficient Silent Customers for future visits.
 If our editors mark you down it's not because they are mean or harsh: it just reflects the amount of time and effort they’ve spent on corrections and changes.

 This is how accurately you read and follow instructions.
-Please read all the information on your Summary Info and Briefing Sheet carefully before you go, so that you don't forget to check something, forget to order something or go to the wrong venue or at the wrong time of day
+Please read all the information on your Summary Info, Briefing Sheet and/or the questions carefully before you go, so that you don't forget to check something, forget to order something or go to the wrong venue or at the wrong time of day

 Most Silent Customers miss points on this grading.
 Please check for typos and misspellings before you submit your review.
 Make sure you use punctuation, so that when you read it back to yourself, your writing makes sense.
 Write in complete sentences and use capitals at the beginning and full stops at the end.